dentproject/docs.dent.dev/Installation/DENT Installation/DENTInstallation.md

 The system should automatically locate the `onie-installer` file on the drive and execute it.
 After the installer is executed, the device should boot into the dentOS environment.
 The default password for the `root` user is `onl`.

-In case there is no pre-installed operating system on the device, powering up the switch will automaticallz boot into the ONIE install environment.
-ONIE will scan the USB drive for the installer file and install DentOS from it.
+In case there is no pre-installed operating system on the device, powering up the switch will automatically boot into the ONIE install environment.
+ONIE will scan the USB drive for the installer file and install the DentOS from it.